-Guam Community College (GCC) continues to strive to meets its mission in providing high quality, student-centered education and job training for students of Micronesia.
+Guam Community College (GCC) continues to strive to meets its mission in providing high quality, student-centered education and job training for Micronesian students.
 As part of this process, the college has embarked on an analysis of its Distance Education (DE) capabilities by engaging Ellucian consultants.
-During the week of February $10^{th} - 14^{th}$ , Dr. Christine Martey-Ochola and Mr. Martin LaGrow from Ellucian visited the GCC campus in Mangilao and, through the coordination efforts of Wesley Gima (GCC), met with students, faculty and staff members as part of the assessment process.
+During the week of February 10th - 14th, Dr. Christine Martey-Ochola and Mr. Martin LaGrow from Ellucian visited the GCC campus in Mangilao and through the coordination efforts of Wesley Gima (GCC), met with students, faculty and staff members as part of the assessment process.
 Although the college has already offered a few distance education courses, there are opportunities to strengthen the development, management and delivery of distance education offerings from GCC.

 Through a grant from the US Department of Education, the Education Department developed DE courses; however, the support services that play a key role in ensuring good online student experiences were not addressed by the grant.
-Furthermore, institutional technical and helpdesk support was not made available to these students.
-The online courses neither met Quality Matters standards nor best practices in instructor interactivity.
-Students were not equipped for online instruction through orientation and training.
+Furthermore, there was no institutional technical support or helpdesk that was made available to these students.
+The online courses neither met quality matters standards and were lacking in instructor interactivity, nor were students equipped for online instruction through orientation and training.
 As a result, several learners did not have the knowledge of what it takes to be a successful online student.
 It was also mentioned that students were unable to distinguish the online courses from their regular courses during registration (courses were previously labeled as Friday courses), which caused several students to be enrolled in online courses without their full knowledge.
 This has since been rectified and the DE courses are now slotted under the schedule type online.
 Faculty from the Education department also mentioned that some students signed up for the online courses as a last resort because the traditional in-class courses were full, indicating that a thorough market analysis was not completed prior to development and delivery of these online courses.

-This document outlines institutional assessment findings and specifically addresses the technological, management, training and student support service components currently available at the college.
-Also included in this summary is a review of the regional and national rules and regulations that guide DE.
+This document outlines the findings of the institutional assessment and specifically addresses the technological, management, training, and student support service components currently available at the college.
+Also included in this summary is a review of regional and national rules and regulations that guide DE.
 These policies and procedures have been reviewed and aligned with current GCC policies and procedures.
 Recommendations have been provided which, if implemented by the college, will strengthen DE development and management.
 A summary of recommendations on resources and capabilities has also been provided.
 If considered and implemented, these recommendations will enable GCC to offer accredited online programs that are competitive and meet market need.